 - Do not know where to get PrEP (86 percent)

 Previous experiences with PrEP

 Almost 1 in 4 said they wanted to start taking PrEP.
 Of those who had taken PrEP in the past, 1 in 3 stopped taking it because they could not afford the drug.
-Everyone who had taken PrEP in the past did so because they had a partner who was HIV positive.
+Everyone who had taken PrEP in the past did so because they had a partner who was living with HIV.
 Most have friends who take PrEP now or have in the past.

 The survey made it clear that family doctors play a critical role in women’s sexual health.
-Nearly 9 out of 10 said their doctor talked to them about the risk factors for HIV transmission, about sexually transmitted diseases (STDs), and other ways to reduce HIV risk.
+Nearly 9 out of 10 said their doctor talked to them about the risk factors for HIV transmission, about sexually transmitted infections (STIs), and other ways to reduce HIV risk.